xvik/slush-lib-java/README.md

 If bintray upload failed, you can always upload one more time.
 If you uploaded bad version and want to re-release it, simply remove version files on bintray package version page and re-do release.

-If release failed before tag creation but
+If release failed, but plugin already commit new version - you can release again from this state (no need to revert).

 Release plugin changes only version in `gradle.properties` and creates git tag.
 Version could be reverted manually (by correcting file) and git tag could be also removed like this: